|

 Now that daylight was just around the corner, he didn’t feel so

 terrified anymore.
-Besides, he desperately needed to relieve his bladder.
+Besides, he desperately needed to relieve his

-he loved her still.
+everything, he loved her still.

 With all the courage he could muster, Bailey threw his legs over